johnshields/Eithne-Voice-Assistant/workings/document.md

 with a response by Eithne asking for the user's name.
 For Eithne's responses, a machine learning (ML) mechanism was used to get different responses for each command.
 The following are the programmed commands, but the user is not limited to just these as the ML mechanism can understand similar commands to the ones said and still give back a response.
 The ML mechanism will be discussed in far more detail in ***Architecture of the Application***.

 For the features Google Search, Google Maps, Wikipedia, YouTube Queries and Website the user is required to say two commands.
-On for activating the feature and one for controlling what they want the feature to do.
+One for activating the feature and one for controlling what they want the feature to do.
 There are figures under the commands for these features for further explanation.

 ## Gesture Commands